Ellipsis Punctuation

 The slammed the door … and Boom!
 The window broke down.

-When ellipses stand for a phrase or word at the end of a sentence based on the mood of the sentence they can be followed by a period, exclamation mark, or question mark.
-In this case, we should use a space then the ellipsis, then we use another space, and finally the punctuation at the end of the sentence.
+When ellipses stand for an omitted phrase or word at the end of a sentence, depending on the mood of the sentence, they can be followed by a period, an exclamation mark, or a question mark.
+In this case, we should use a space before the ellipsis, and another space after it, and finally the punctuation at the end of the sentence.
 Check out these examples:

 What were you thinking ...?